 The final data are published about 1 year after the end of the reference period.
 Uniquely for the pensions assets applies the procedure that they are published in July/August.
-These data are however preliminary in the sense that they do not include civil servant's pensions and that the demarcation of the population and the stratification of the family types are not completely precise.
+These data are however preliminary in the sense that they do not include civil servant's pensions.